I am a researcher-writer-maker studying how people use culture to resist the dominant systems of inequity and build the future worlds we deserve.

 Its secondary documentation, in the form of the reasoning provided for the Center for Complexity to 'allow' this event, is available here.

-The third iteration, known as Filed Work, is an ongoing project at Dia Art Foundation, that aims to unpack the relationships between arts institutions, anti-institutional artists, and their inherent coexistence.
+From 2019 to 2020, the third iteration, known as Filed Work, took place at Dia Art Foundation.
+Filed Work unpacked the relationships between arts institutions, anti-institutional artists, and their inherent coexistence.

 It was originally scheduled to culminate in July 2020; due to the ongoing COVID-19 pandemic, Filed Work has been indefinitely postponed.